confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 Why they're useful: avoid a repartition

 What to do if your key is not set or is in a different format

+## Default values

+If a column is declared in a schema, but no attribute is present in the underlying Kafka record, the value for the row's column is populated as `null`.

+## Pseudocolumns

+TODO

 ## Constraints